-23 Mental Triggers That Make Busy People Say Yes
+23 Mental Triggers That Make Busy People Say YES

-Are your conversations with potential clients or partners not turning into deals?
+Or are your conversations with potential clients or partners not turning into deals?

-There are certain triggers every human being has, that make them take action.
+There are certain triggers every human being has, that inspire them to take action.
 Only if you hit these triggers will you get the response you are looking for.

 Even if you only apply a few of these triggers in your emails and conversations, you can dramatically increase your success rate.